 Organize your record before the next adjudication touchpoint

 This page is general educational information from a software tool.
 It is not a substitute for individualized review by a licensed immigration attorney.
-Adjustment Status Navigator is not a law firm and does not represent applicants before USCIS or any court.
+Adjustment of Status Navigator is not a law firm and does not represent applicants before USCIS or any court.
 For specific questions about a specific situation, please consult a licensed immigration attorney of your choosing.

 Does PM-602-0199 retroactively reopen my already-pending I-485?